handshake-org/hs-airdrop/README.md

 keys, you are always able to generate this proof on an air-gapped machine.
 QR code generation will be added to this tool for convenience (eventually).

+A Handshake airdrop claimer created instructions for you on [how to use Docker as a pseudo-airgap](https://github.com/handshake-org/hs-airdrop/issues/106) when claiming.

 ## Fallback for HSMs

 Not everyone keeps their SSH and PGP keys on their laptop.
 In the event that